Islamic fundamentalism in Iran: Islamic-neoclassical economy

-Principalists and women issues
+Principlists and women issues

-Principalists, irrespective of their gender, promote a strictly limited lifestyle for women.
+Principlists, irrespective of their gender, promote a strictly limited lifestyle for women.
 The women in the seventh Iranian parliament were against the proposal to join the Convention on the Elimination of All forms of Discrimination Against Women (CEDAW), for which the female reformists in the sixth parliament had fought.
 In July 2007, Khamenei criticized Iranian women's rights activists and CEDAW: "In our country ... some activist women, and some men, have been trying to play with Islamic rules in order to match international conventions related to women," Khamenei said.
 "This is wrong."
 However he was positive on interpreting Islamic law in a way that it is more favorable for women–but not by adopting Western conventions.
 Khamenei made these comments two days after women's right activist Delaram Ali was sentenced to 34 months of jail and 10 lashes.
 The Iranian judiciary operates under the control of the Supreme Leader and is independent from the government.

-Principalists pushed traditional garb soon after the revolution of 1979, which had been outlawed by Pahlavi.
+Principlists pushed traditional garb soon after the revolution of 1979, which had been outlawed by Pahlavi.
 Since then the police attack women who do not adhere to the tradition.
-Fighting such women is considered "fighting morally corrupt people" by principalists.
+Fighting such women is considered "fighting morally corrupt people" by principlists.
 In 2007 a national crackdown was launched by the police in which thousands of women were warned and hundreds were arrested.
 Violators can be whipped, fined and imprisoned.
 Sae'ed Mortazavi, Tehran's public prosecutor, made this clear when he told the Etemad newspaper: "These women who appear in public like decadent models endanger the security and dignity of young men".
 Mohammad Taqi Rahbar, a fundamentalist MP, agreed, saying, "Men see models in the streets and ignore their own wives at home.
 This weakens the pillars of family."

 In October 2002, Ali Khamenei called on Iranian women to avoid feminism and sexism in their rights campaigns.
 "In the process of raising women's issues and solving their problems, feminist inclinations and sexism should be avoided," he told a group of female parliamentarians.